 Available from Baker & Son, 29 New Street, Wellington

-Everyone is expected to have a polo shirt, a pair of shorts and a pair of tracksuit bottoms/leggings as a minimum.
-Additional items include a Skirt, socks and performance top.
+Everyone is expected to have a Madeley Academy polo shirt, a pair of Madeley Academy shorts (cycling shorts are not permitted) and a pair of Madeley Academy tracksuit bottoms/leggings as a minimum.
+Additional items include a skirt, socks and performance top.

 MP3 and other personal music players can have a negative effect on student learning, and are a cause of conflict with teachers during lessons.
 They are therefore banned from the building.